-Revision Date: 7/18/2016
+Revision Date: 9/13/24

 Criteria Admission Criteria The youth must meet all of the criteria: A. The youth has been determined to be eligible for CSOC Functional DD or Division of Developmental Disabilities (DDD) Services; B. The youth is between the ages of 5-21.
-Eligibility for services is in place up to and including the day prior to the youth's twenty first birthday; C. The youth is exhibiting behavioral difficulties in the home, school, and/or community that are consistent with the Intellectual/Developmental Disability diagnosis and are impacting the ability to be maintained in their primary living environment with community services and supports; D. The Strength and Needs Assessment (SNA) and other relevant information indicate that the youth requires SSH Level- 2 IDD Intensity of Service; E. A completed clinical assessment describing the functional capacity of the youth at home, school, and the community indicates that the functioning of the youth can be improved with the utilization of basic skills training, as well as outpatient-intensity individual and family-based therapeutic services; F. The parent/caregiver (or young adult if 18 and older without a designated legal guardian) must consent to treatment; G. The youth must be a resident of New Jersey; H. For minors who are under 18 years of age, the legal residency of the parent or legal guardian shall determine the residence of the minor.
-Exclusion Criteria Any of the following is sufficient for exclusion from SSH Level-2 IDD consideration: A. The parent/caregiver/guardian (or young adult if 18 and older without a designated legal guardian) does not voluntary consent to admission or treatment and/or there is no court order requiring such placement; B. The youth has been determined ineligible for CSOC DD services; C. CSOC Assessment Tools and other relevant clinical information indicate that the youth requires a higher intensity or lower intensity of service; D. The youth has medical conditions or physical health impairments that would prevent participation in behavioral health services; E. The youth has a primary diagnosis of substance use disorder, and requires intervention primarily related to substance use, including either detoxification services or withdrawal management services;
+Eligibility for services is in place up to and including the day prior to the youth's 21st birthday; C. The youth is exhibiting behavioral difficulties in the home, school, and/or community that are consistent with the Intellectual/Developmental Disability diagnosis and are impacting the ability to be maintained in their primary living environment with community services and supports; D. The Strength and Needs Assessment (SNA) and other relevant information indicate that the youth requires SSH Level- 1 IDD Intensity of Service; E. A completed clinical assessment describing the youth's functional capacity within school, home, and community indicates that the youth's level of functioning can be improved with the utilization of basic skills training, as well as outpatient-intensity individual and family-based therapeutic services; F. The parent/caregiver/guardian (or young adult if 18 and older without a designated legal guardian) must consent to treatment; G. The youth must be a resident of New Jersey; For minors who are under 18 years of age, the legal residency of the parent or legal guardian shall determine the residence of the minor.
+Exclusion Criteria Any of the following is sufficient for exclusion from SSH Level-1 IDD consideration: A. The parent/caregiver/guardian (or young adult if 18 and older without a designated legal guardian) does not voluntary consent to admission or treatment and/or there is no court order requiring such placement; B. The youth has been determined ineligible for CSOC DD services; C. CSOC Assessment Tools and other relevant clinical information indicate that the youth requires a higher or lower intensity of service; D. The youth has medical conditions or physical health impairments that would prevent participation in behavioral health services;